Psychedelicboy/to-do-list-manual/To do list.md

 Before diving into this tutorial, it is advisable that you have a basic understanding of how javascript works, as well as HTML and CSS.

-If you think you need to brush up on your front-end skills, please refer to the [MDN Web Docs] (https://developer.mozilla.org/en-US/).
+If you think you need to brush up on your front-end skills, please refer to the [MDN Web Docs](https://developer.mozilla.org/en-US/).

 ## Before you begin<a name="before-you-begin"></a>